-11 Contingent liability
+11. Contingent liability

 We expect to need £0.4 million to cover any possible refunds due to former members of the Local Government Pension Scheme (LGPS) run by Warwickshire County Council (the pension fund) that we have lost contact with.
 If a member leaves the scheme within three months of joining, they are entitled to a refund of any contributions they may have made into the pension fund during that period.
 The refund will also include an appropriate amount of interest.
+The pension fund is continuing to try to contact these former members and arrange refunds to them.

-12 Actuarial Present Value of Promised Retirement Benefits as Provided by Hymans Robertson Pension Fund Actuary
+12. Actuarial Present Value of Promised Retirement Benefits as Provided by Hymans Robertson Pension Fund Actuary.

-CIPFA's Code of Practice on Local Authority Accounting 2011/12 requires administering authorities of LGPS funds that prepare pension fund accounts to disclose what IAS26 refers to as the actuarial present value of promised retirement benefits.
+CIPFA's Code of Practice on Local Authority Accounting 2012/2013 requires administering authorities of LGPS funds that prepare pension fund accounts to disclose what IAS26 refers to as the actuarial present value of promised retirement benefits.

 The actuarial present value of promised retirement benefits is to be calculated similarly to the defined benefit obligation under IAS19.
 There are three options for its disclosure in pension fund accounts:

-- showing the figure in the Net Assets

-Statement, in which case it requires the

-statement to disclose the resulting surplus or

-deficit;

-- as a note to the accounts; or

-- by reference to this information in an accompanying actuarial report.
+- showing the figure in the Net Assets Statement, in which case it requires the statement to disclose the resulting surplus or deficit - as a note to the accounts - by reference to this information in an accompanying actuarial report.